sky-uk/kfp-operator/docs-gen/content/docs/getting-started/overview.md

 - [Run Completion Eventsource](../reference/run-completion)

+## Compatibility

+- The operator currently only supports TFX Pipelines with Python 3.7 and 3.9 - pipelines created using the KFP DSL are not supported yet.
+- The operator currently only supports KFP standalone - a full KFP installation is not supported yet.

 ## Architecture Overview

 ![Architecture](/images/architecture.png)

-## Limitations

-- The operator currently only supports TFX Pipelines - pipelines created using the KFP DSL are not supported yet.
-- The operator currently only supports KFP standalone - a full KFP installation is not supported yet.